 The company has a policy of developing the brand at what it sees as key train and airport locations, and the Budapest project is scheduled to complete in 2020.
 A contract with DVM Group has been agreed for the design and construction management of the development.

-“It is exciting to see the evolution of the CEE hotel market with a growing number of sophisticated investors and the arrival of new brands tailoring their concepts to the needs of new generations of travelers (affordable life-style hotels, soft-brands, new generation of hostels and innovative serviced-apartments concepts),” said Bořivoj Vokřínek, head of Hospitality Research, EMEA at Cushman & Wakefield, speaking at HOTCO.
+“It is exciting to see the evolution of the CEE hotel market with a growing number of sophisticated investors and the arrival of new brands tailoring their concepts to the needs of new generations of travelers (affordable life-style hotels, soft-brands, new generation of hostels and innovative serviced-apartments concepts),” Bořivoj Vokřínek, head of Hospitality Research, EMEA at Cushman & Wakefield, told the Budapest Business Journal when asked to comment on the latest developments.

 “The relatively low brand penetration across the region provides space for expansion of innovative products and therefore presents a tremendous opportunity for the CEE hospitality market to propel itself into a leading position as the most progressive market in Europe.
 Hotels are currently moving from alternative to mainstream investments as investors get increasingly comfortable with the CEE becoming a maturing hotel market,” Vokřínek added.